Post-Conviction Relief Act Petition Lawyers in Philadelphia, PA

 What are the deadlines for filing a PCRA Petition?

 A Post-Conviction Relief Act Petition generally must be filed 1) while the defendant is still serving his or her sentence and 2) within one year of the sentence becoming final.
 This means that if a defendant received a lengthy sentence, a petition typically does not have to be filed until after direct appeals to the Superior Court and/or Pennsylvania Supreme Court have been exhausted.
-There is also a sixty-day exception to the one-year rule in cases where the law changes or the defendant learns of new evidence which could not have reasonably been discovered prior to trial or a guilty plea.
-This means that if the defendant learns of a previously unknown witness who would have been helpful to the defense, the defendant could file a petition within sixty days of learning of that witness even if the normal one-year deadline has expired.
-However, once the defendant has finished serving the sentence, it is no longer possible to file a PCRA Petition, and the only remedy for a wrongful conviction would be a pardon.
+There is also a sixty-day exception to the one year rule in cases where the law changes.
+Additionally, the statute was recently amended to give criminal defendants a year to file a PCRA from the date on which the defendant learned of new evidence which could not have reasonably been discovered prior to trial or a guilty plea.
+This means that if the defendant learns of a previously unknown witness who would have been helpful to the defense, the defendant could file a petition within one year of learning of that witness even if the normal one-year deadline has expired.
+However, once the defendant has finished serving the sentence, it is no longer possible to file a PCRA Petition, and the only remedy for a wrongful conviction at the state level would be a pardon.
+In a limited number of cases cases, it may still be possible to file a federal habeas petition.

 In a recent case, the Pennsylvania Supreme Court held that where a defendant receives a sentence of time served or no further penalty, it may still be possible to raise claims of ineffective assistance of counsel by filing post-sentence motions raising those claims.
 If the post-sentence motions include a claim of ineffective assistance of counsel, then it may also be possible to have those claims reviewed by the Superior Court.